ankumar/architecture/Patterns/The Unicorn Project.md

-Technology needs to be embedded in the business not external to it or merely aligned with it - "The Unicorn Project"  by GeneKim, WSJ bestselling author: The Unicorn Project!
+"The Unicorn Project"  by GeneKim, WSJ bestselling author: The Unicorn Project!
 DevOps researcher & enthusiast.
 Coauthor: DevOps Handbook, Phoenix Project, Accelerate.
 Tripwire founder.
 Clojure.

 The Unicorn Project is a fictionalized story about a DevOps transformation taking place at the same time as The Phoenix Project.
 In this novel,Gene Kim introduces the five ideals: